-The Senior Leadership Team may need to prioritise health and safety matters and ensure that major decisions form part of any Italia Conti development plan.
-Health and Safety will be a standing item on the agenda of Senior Leadership Team meetings and include discussion of any identifications arising from the Health & Safety Delegation Committee meetings.
+The Senior Leadership Team will prioritise health and safety matters and ensure that major decisions form part of any Italia Conti development plan.
+Health and Safety is a standing item on the agenda of Senior Leadership Team and Board meetings and include discussion of any identifications arising from the Health and Safety Committee meetings.